Central Student Judiciary

 The Central Student Judiciary (CSJ) is the judicial branch of the Central Student Government.
 CSJ is the highest adjudicating student body at the University of Michigan, often hearing cases involving election disputes, CSG constitutional issues, and reviews of decisions made by student groups on campus.
 Although CSJ requires potential parties to make a good faith effort to handle conflicts within their own organization, the Court is available for both arbitration and to hear challenges to a student group’s decisions.
 CSJ is composed of nine justices, only four of which can be from any one college of the University, ensuring a diversity of views and opinions on the court.

-While CSJ bases its decisions off of the CSG Constitution, the CSG Compiled Code, and some United States law, the Court also considers group regulations (e.g. student organization constitutions) and the Standards of Conduct for Recognized Student Organizations when making decisions.
+While CSJ's decisions are based on the CSG Constitution, the CSG Compiled Code, and some United States law, the Court also considers group regulations (e.g. student organization constitutions) and the Standards of Conduct for Recognized Student Organizations when making decisions.
 Although the applicable sources of law are varied, no legal training of any kind is required to bring a case before CSJ.
 Ensuring that the process and outcome is fair, rather than technically perfect, is the first priority.
 To ease the process, CSJ can appoint student counsel to represent a party, or they may retain their own representatives.

 This page is intended to provide a jurisprudential resource for CSJ justices and the Michigan student body.
 Please feel free to browse and search our database.
 For your convenience, both a page list (rough table of contents) and tag cloud (pre-tagged search terms arranged by order of prevalence) have been provided.
 The Court looks forward to working to ensure all students on campus have meaningful access to justice.